Peacefield: National Park Service

-The house was left to become a museum after the death of Brooks Adams, John Adams' great grandson, in 1927, and run for nearly twenty years by the Adams Memorial Society.
-In 1946, the house was incorporated into the National Park Service.
+Brooks Adams, Charles Francis' youngest son, was the last member of the family to live at Peacefield.
+Upon his death in 1927, the house became a museum run by the Adams Memorial Society, until it was incorporated into the National Park Service in 1946.

 The park later acquired nearby sites including the John Adams Birthplace and John Quincy Adams Birthplace, which together with the visitor center constitute Adams National Historical Park.
 United First Parish Church, where both presidents and their wives are buried, is nearby but not part of the park.

 The family and the home are intertwined with the political and intellectual history of the birth of the American nation.
 Two older and smaller houses are located on the property, as well as the 1870 Gothic Revival Stone Library, which houses 14,000 volumes owned by John Quincy Adams.
 The property contains a historic orchard of heirloom apples, and formal 18th-century flower gardens.